 The English Curriculum at All Saints’ School has four distinct elements: reading, writing (including spelling, punctuation and grammar), speaking and listening.
 These essential skills have a very high priority throughout a child’s time at the school and are practiced by the children in all areas of the curriculum.

-Drama is an integral tool through which many areas of the curriculum are taught eg hot seating in History when a member of the class takes on a role of Florence Nightingale and other pupils have the chance to question "Florence" about her life and experiences.
-Drama is regularly used as a stimulus for writing eg in the Power of Reading the Year 3 children used dance and role play to be cats when studying ‘Varjac Paw’.
-In RE and PSHE drama eg "conscience alley" is used as a tool to promote tool, discussion and valuing others' opinions.
+Drama is an integral tool through which many areas of the curriculum are taught, for example: hot seating in History when a member of the class takes on a role of Florence Nightingale and other pupils have the chance to question "Florence" about her life and experiences.
+Drama is regularly used as a stimulus for writing, for example: in the Power of Reading, the Year 3 children used dance and role play to be re-enact Egyptian dramas.
+In RE and PSHE a "conscience alley" is used as a tool to promote tool, discussion and valuing others' opinions.

 At the Nursery/Reception stage when children first enter school, English work builds upon language skills that the children already possess.
 Children are presented with a rich and vibrant environment full of writing and speech.
 Writing will be in the form of displayed labels, captions, name tags, children’s work and individual letters.
 From the earliest days in school all children will be encouraged to recognise and respond to the writing that they see.
 Handwriting is taught each week.
-The Letters and Sounds Phonics Programme has been fully implemented in Foundation Stage and Key Stage 1 and is taught with consistency throughout these Key Stages and into Key Stage 2, if necessary.
+The 'No Nonsense' Phonics Programme has been fully implemented in Foundation Stage and Key Stage 1 and is taught with consistency throughout these Key Stages and into Key Stage 2, if necessary.

 Reading has a very high profile throughout the school.
 Each year a substantial amount of money is allocated for reading books and reading materials.
-There is a well structured reading scheme which, in Reception and Key Stage 1, has a main base of the Oxford Reading Tree.
+There is a well-structured reading scheme which, in Reception and Key Stage 1, has a main base of the Oxford Reading Tree.
 This is supplemented by a wide variety of other reading material.
-In Key Stage 2 we follow the Renaissance Reading Programme where children complete a computerized game after each book which records their comprehensions skills and provides accurate assessment of their reading level.
+In Key Stage 2 we follow the Renaissance Reading Programme where children complete a computerised quiz after each book which records their comprehensions skills and provides accurate assessment of their reading level.
 Children are encouraged to take books home where parents can take an active role in developing reading skills.
 There is overwhelming evidence to show that where children and parents read regularly together, children progress much more rapidly.

 At Key Stage 2 an emphasis is placed on reading for information in support of topic work, as well as reading for pleasure.
 A large range of fiction books are available in each class.

 Our excellent library provides a collection of information books which are available to all children.
 We are constantly improving and increasing the stock of library books and are members of the Library Service, which allows us to bring ‘Topic Boxes’ in to school to ensure children are immersed in their topics through reading.
 We also participate annually in the Summer Reading Challenge through the Library Service